mlresearch/v38/_posts/2015-02-21-kleindessner15.md

 ---
-title: "{Dimensionality estimation without distances}"
+title: Dimensionality estimation without distances
 abstract: While existing methods for estimating the intrinsic dimension of datasets require to know distances between data points, we consider a situation where one has considerably less information.
 Given a sample of points, all we get to see is